johmakinen/johmakinen.github.io/index.md

 [![github_link](https://img.shields.io/badge/-Github-blueviolet?logo=github&logoColor=white&link=https://github.com/johmakinen/University-course-search-tool)](https://github.com/johmakinen/University-course-search-tool)

 At the time of creation, you could not search courses for only certain periods.
 You could only search for courses that overlap the period you were searching; e.g. the problem was: "I want to see courses only in period 1, not courses that are in period 1 AND 1-2".
-This annoyed me and made my life much harder when trying to plan my courses ahead of time.
+This made my life much harder when trying to plan my courses ahead of time.
 Thus, I created a better way to search for courses at my university.
 The tool doesn't work for *you* as the university didn't allow me to publish the course data, but you can see the pipelines that I've created.

 <center><img src="images/course_figure_cmd.png" width="600" height="auto"/></center>